BabylonJS/Extensions/Amp360Video/README.md

 For more information about AMP, you can access their [documentation](http://amp.azure.net/libs/amp/latest/docs/index.html).

 ## How use in your web site
-After deploying the bundled javascript file [`dist/amp-360video.js`](https://github.com/BabylonJS/Extensions/blob/master/Amp360Video/dist/amp-360video.js) from the dist directory to your WebSite you can follow the steps below.
+After deploying the bundled javascript file [`dist/amp-360video.js`](https://raw.githubusercontent.com/BabylonJS/Extensions/master/Amp360Video/dist/amp-360video.js) from the dist directory to your WebSite you can follow the steps below.

 > Note: if you were using the plugin before, you might have needed to reference Babylon.js in your site.
-We have now released a bundle ensuring the smallest delivery possible.
+We have now released a bundle ensuring the smallest delivery possible so the reference to Babylon.js is not required anymore.

 ### External Resources
 Include the following resources in you html: